 Step 1: Complete the correct petition

 The petitions (forms) for protective orders can be obtained from any circuit or District Court clerk or District Court commissioner.
-Petitions for peace orders must be obtained from a District Court clerk or commissioner.
+Petitions for peace orders in Maryland must be obtained from a District Court clerk or commissioner.
 All forms are available at www.mdcourts.gov/courtforms.

 Step 2: File the petition